SotnikovNikitaA/Power-BI/README.md

 #### Tool: Power BI

-#### Goal: Create a visualization that can change the data at any time.
+#### Goal: Create a visualization that reveals trends and be able to make changes to the data at any time

 #### Description: Each file contains its own set of data visualized according to the requirements of ongoing projects.
 In other words, these projects are not related to each other and serve their purposes.
 That is a demonstration of one or another forecast.